hdtodd/WP_433/docs/WP_install.md

 Here are details about the data reported and transmitted.

-The original `WeatherStation` code was designed to support and indoor and outdoor DS18B20 thermal sensors on 1m cables as well as humidity and barometric pressure readings from DHT22 (replaced here by DHT20) and MPL3115 sensors, respectively.  `WP_433` continues that support and adds a light sensor and internal VCC reading.
+The original `WeatherStation` code was designed to support indoor and outdoor DS18B20 thermal sensors on 1m cables as well as humidity and barometric pressure readings from DHT22 (replaced here by DHT20) and MPL3115 sensors, respectively.  `WP_433` continues that support and adds a light sensor and internal VCC reading.

 But with up to 6 sources for temperature and only two slots for transmitting temperature in the `omni` format `fmt=1` packet structure, some arbitrary choices were made that can easily be changed (see "Customizing").